sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/index.md

 ---

-After you've configured extractions for your [custom docs](doc:getting-started-ai) or for out-of-the-box [supported documents](doc:excel-quickstart), you can upload documents to the Sensible app and download the extracted data as Excel files.
+After you've configured extractions for your [custom documents](doc:getting-started-ai) or for out-of-the-box [supported documents](doc:excel-quickstart), you can upload documents to the Sensible app and download the extracted data as Excel files.

 **Note:** A bulk file upload feature is coming soon.